Bill O’Reilly: Read Shocking Details Of Sex Harassment Case Settled For Reported $9 Million

 • On a later occasion, in 2003, O’Reilly took Mackris and one of her female friends to dinner.
 At that dinner, he suggested that all go to a hotel for a menage a trois, saying that he would give the women sexual “lessons” enabling them to be prepare for when “a real man shows up in your lives.”

 • O’Reilly repeatedly asked Mackris to engage in phone sex with him.
-Despite her repeated refusals, on August 2 of 2004, O’Reilly phoned her during the nighttime anyway, and proceeded to regale her with an unsolicited “vile and degrading monologue about sex.”
-During O’Reilly’s monologue, Mackris realized that O’Reilly “was masturbating as he spoke.
+Despite her repeated refusals, on August 2, 2004, O’Reilly phoned her during the nighttime anyway and proceeded to regale her with an unsolicited “vile and degrading monologue about sex.”
+During O’Reilly’s monologue, Mackris realized that O’Reilly “was masturbating as he spoke.”
 After he climaxed, defendant O’Reilly said to (Mackris), “I appreciate the fun phone call.
 You can have fun tonight.”

 • But that was not the end of O’Reilly’s unsolicited and inappropriate phone calls to Mackris, according to the lawsuit.
-In another call, recorded by Mackris, O’Reilly told her that he was in the midst of viewing pornography as he spoke to her, and proceeded to heatedly relate an elaborate sexual fantasy he had about her, in which he said that wanted to bathe with her and wash her back with a “loofa” which he later mistakenly referred to as a “falafel.”
+In another call, recorded by Mackris, O’Reilly told her that he was in the midst of viewing pornography as he spoke to her, and proceeded to heatedly relate an elaborate sexual fantasy he had about her, in which he said that wanted to bathe with her and wash her back with a “loofa,” which he later mistakenly referred to as a “falafel.”

 Again, be cautioned, the following excerpt from the lawsuit contains explicit and potentially offensive details.